-- Global Corruption Barometer (GCB): Measuring people's perceptions and experiences of corruption, the Global Corruption Barometer is a representative survey of more than 114,000 households in 107 countries.
-The most recent Global Corruption Barometer results (2013) can be found at: http://www.transparency.org/gcb2013/ - Bribe Payers Index (BPI): Measuring the supply side of corruption in international business transaction, the Bribe Payers Index is a ranking of leading exporting countries according to the perceived likelihood of their firms to bribe abroad.
-It is based on a survey of business executives capturing perceptions of the business practices of foreign firms in their country.
-The most recent Bribe Payers Index can be found at: http://bpi.transparency.org/bpi2011/ - Global Corruption Report (GCR): Exploring corruption issues in detail for a specific issue or sector, the Global Corruption Report is a thematic report which draws on a variety of expert research and analysis as well as case studies.
-The series of Global Corruption Reports, covering issues from the judiciary to education, can be found at: http://www.transparency.org//gcr education

-- National Integrity System assessments (NIS): a series of in-country studies providing an extensive qualitative assessment of the strengths and weaknesses of the key institutions that enable good governance and prevent corruption in a country.
-For more information on the National Integrity System reports, please see: http://www.transparency.org/whatwedo/nis - Transparency In Corporate Reporting (TRAC): The study analyses the extent corporate a corpor of transparency in the reporting on a series of anti-corruption measures by the world's largest companies.
-For further information, please see http://www.transparency.org/whatwedo/pub/transparency\in\corporate\repor
+- Global Corruption Barometer (GCB): Measuring people's perceptions and experiences of corruption, the Global Corruption Barometer is a representative survey of people carried out worldwide.
+The 2015 African edition of the Global Corruption Barometer can be found here.
+The most recent global edition of the Global Corruption Barometer can be found here. - Global Corruption Report (GCR): Exploring corruption issues in detail for a specific issue or sector, the Global Corruption Report is a thematic report which draws on a variety of expert research and analysis as well as case studies.
+The series of Global Corruption Reports, covering issues from the judiciary to education, can be found here. - National Integrity System assessments (NIS): A series of in-country studies providing an extensive qualitative assessment of the strengths and weaknesses of the key institutions that enable good governance and prevent corruption in a country.
+For more information on the National Integrity System reports, please click here. - Transparency In Corporate Reporting: The study analyses the extent of transparency in the reporting on a series of anti-corruption measures by the world's largest companies.
+For further information, please click here.